 One of the best cognitive therapy examples is cognitive restructuring.
 This technique involves helping people to identify negative thought patterns and emotions.
-Once these have been identified, patients will be able to work on replacing those negative thoughts with positive ones.
+Once these have been identified, cognitive patients will be able to work on replacing those negative thoughts with positive ones.
 It works fantastically to help people to stop focusing on the negative aspects of life.

-Another good cognitive therapy technique is known as an approximation.
+Another good CT technique is known as an approximation.
 Have you ever had a hard time getting something done?
 Many people have difficulties with procrastinating due to being overwhelmed by a certain task.
 A cognitive therapist can teach a patient how to make use of approximation to break tasks down into more manageable chunks or to master a similar task before moving on to the task that they think is too tough for them.

-Mindfulness is also a well-known cognitive therapy technique.
+Mindfulness is also a well-known cognitive behavioral therapy technique.
 Many people even consider mindfulness-based therapy to be its branch of cognitive therapy.
 Regardless, you should know that mindfulness techniques teach you not to dwell on the negative aspects of life.
 Instead, you need to live in the moment and be mindful of your present situation.

 If you tend to brood, then mindfulness-based cognitive therapy is going to be very helpful for you.
 It will give you a chance to refocus your attention on healthier things.
 It helps many people to avoid falling into patterns of depression or anxiety.
-This is an aspect of cognitive therapy that is becoming increasingly more prevalent due to how successful it is.
+This is an aspect of CT that is becoming increasingly more prevalent due to how successful it is.

 Finding Cognitive Therapy Near Me

 Finding cognitive therapy near you is not going to be difficult either.
-If you want to see a cognitive therapist to help treat anxiety or depression, then there is likely someone practicing this therapy in your town.
+If you want to see a cognitive therapist to help treat anxiety or depression, then there is likely someone practicing this CT in your town.
 This is a common form of therapy, and you can find a therapist near you by doing a quick online search.
 Just about any major town is going to have a therapist who can assist you.